-In order to receive federal student aid at Wright State University, federal regulations require you meet Satisfactory Academic Progress (SAP) requirements.
+In order to receive federal student aid and the Ohio College Opportunity Grant at Wright State University, federal regulations require you meet Satisfactory Academic Progress (SAP) requirements.

 On this page: